Jaramana

 Jaramana (جرمانا) is a city in southern Syria, administratively part of the Rif Dimashq Governorate in the Ghouta plain.
 Its location, 3 kilometers southeast of the Syrian capital, makes it a bustling town in the greater Damascus metropolitan area, with a mostly Christian and Druze population.
-It is adjacent to the Jaramana Camp, a Palestinian refugee camp.

 History

 Jaramana was visited by Syrian geographer Yaqut al-Hamawi in the early 13th-century and noted it was "a district of the Ghautah of Damascus."

-In late 2012, the neoconservative Institute for the Study of War said there had been reports of Popular Committees (local self-defense militias formed to defend communities from armed extremists) and pro-government Shabiha working closely with government forces there.
-On October 29 and November 28, 2012 the town was hit by car bombings killing over 100 civilian residents, including, several Iraqi and Palestinian refugees.
+On August 28, October 29 and November 28, 2012, the town was hit by car bombings killing over 50 civilian residents, including several Iraqi and Palestinian refugees.
+Later on December 12, the Institute for the Study of War reported the presence of Popular Committees (local self-defense militias formed to defend communities from armed extremists) in the area, along with the pro-government Shabiha who worked closely with government forces there.

+On March 20, 2018, rockets were fired at the town by unknown assailants, which resulted in the death of at least 44 people while injuring another 23.

+On March 1, 2025, clashes occurred between the Syrian caretaker government and local Druze gunmen.

 Demographics

-Since 2003 and the beginning of the Iraq War, large numbers of Iraqi have immigrated to Jaramana, swelling the population from around 100,000 to over 250,000.
+Since 2003 and the beginning of the Iraq War, large numbers of Iraqis have immigrated to Jaramana.
 According to the 2004 official census, the population of the city was 114,363.

-There is also a Palestinian refugee camp near the town bearing its same name.
-Jaramana is a favorite destination for Iraqi Assyrian Christian refugees fleeing their unstable country.
+By 2009, the refugee wave has swelled the population from around 100,000 to over 250,000.

+The refugee wave in Jaramana included a significant Assyrian Christian population from Iraq.
 In October 2006, the Assyrian community in Jaramana finally received a priest from Mosul, Iraq.
 The priest, Arkan Hana Hakim, claims there are now 2,000 Assyrian Iraqi refugees in the town Jaramana alone.

+There is also a Palestinian refugee camp near the town bearing its same name.

+Jaramana is known for its rich Druze heritage as the majority of the inhabitants of the city are Druze and Syrian Christians.
+There are several Druze shrines and many churches in this city which is near the mainly Christian part of Damascus.
+Its current population is at least 500,000 - 1,000,000 with rapid growth in recent years.